Watch these videos to learn more about preparing for and taking the SIBO test.

 The results of the test will go directly to the ordering physician.
 The NUNM SIBO Lab is unable to tell patients over the phone the results of their test.
 Results from the NUNM SIBO lab are sent by either fax or encrypted email.

 The SIBO Center does not submit claims for insurance reimbursement for non-contracted insurance plans.
 We will provide you with all the necessary information to self-submit your claim upon completion of the order.
-At this time we are contracted with the following insurance: Care Oregon, LifeWise of Oregon, Medicaid OpenCard, and Oregon Health Co-op Broad Network.
+At this time we are contracted with the following insurance: Care Oregon, and LifeWise of Washington.

 There are many useful SIBO resources available online –here are a few we find useful.